-About Mappin & Webb Antiques
+About Mappin & Webb Antiques And Illustrated Timeline

-In 1775 Jonathan Mappin started a small cutlery workshop in Sheffield.
+In 1775 Jonathan Mappin started a small cutlery workshop in Sheffield, which grew into a huge manufacturing concern, as you can see from the image above.
 Within a year the first Mappin hallmark was recorded at the assay office.
 In 1780 Jonathan Mappin was given the Freedom of the Cutlers Company.
 As you can see from the image above this became a hugely successful concern.
 The company expanded internationally and received royal commissions from all over the world.
-The monarchs were so impressed by the excellence of the goods produced royal warrants followed.
+Monarchs were so impressed by the excellence of the goods produced that royal warrants followed.

 In 1849 the first London based showroom opened on 17 Fore Street and shortly afterwards the eldest brother was knighted and became Sir William Mappin and as the business grew the brothers began to take a different path.

 Sir William Mappin left the firm in 1859 and became the senior partner at the Thomas Turton & Sons’ steel mill and gave his share of the company to the other three brothers.
 In 1860, the youngest brother broke away from Mappin Brothers and started his own business Mappin & Company.
 In 1862 he was joined by his brother in law George Webb.
 George Webb’s name was included in the company name from 1864, it was only in 1868 that Mappin and Webb & Co. was formed.
 Unfortunately, George Webb died in 1868.
 The name of Mappin & Webb Ltd. was recorded in 1889.